Germany has ditched free COVID tests: Has it worked? | DW | 15.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-COVID tests in Germany have been free since March.
+COVID-19 tests in Germany have been free since March.
 But not anymore.
-Will more people get vaccinated now?
-And what will happen to the test centers?
+The strategy is to encourage more people to get vaccinated.

-The small blue and white testing center on the sidewalk stands out on Berlin's Tor Street, known for its lively nightlife.
-The center looks like a gate house, and that is essentially what it has become.
-Beyond it are all the bars, restaurants, and cinemas only people who have recovered, been vaccinated, or tested are allowed to go.
+The small blue-and-white testing center on the sidewalk stands out on Berlin's Tor Street, known for its lively nightlife.
+The center looks like a gatehouse, and that is essentially what it has become.
+Beyond it are all the bars, restaurants and cinemas where only people who have recovered, been vaccinated or tested negative are allowed to go.

-You can already tell that the COVID rapid tests are no longer free, according to employee Hassan Ghazin.
-He estimates the number of customers to be about "half as many," though there are still people who don't have to pay.
+You can already tell that the COVID-19 rapid tests are no longer free, employee Hassan Ghazin said.
+He estimates the number of customers to be about "half as many" as previously, though there are still some people who don't have to pay.
 "That's about a third," he says.

-Minors, those on low incomes, and people who must be tested to end quarantine are still exempt, as are those who have to go to the doctor because they have symptoms.
+Minors, people with low incomes and people who must be tested to end quarantine are exempt from fees, as are people who have to go to the doctor because they have symptoms.

-Austria is doing better, according to Dahmen, where a similar decision has just been delayed by six months.
+Austria, where a similar decision has just been delayed by six months, is doing better, Dahmen said.
 Only in March — after the end of the cold season — will testing will no longer be free of charge.

 The pandemic is currently stagnating in Germany, at least in terms of the number of new infections and beds in intensive care units.
 "At the moment, we are at a plateau," said Gernot Marx, president of the German Interdisciplinary Association for Intensive Care and Emergency Medicine.
 About 1,400 patients are currently in intensive care units across Germany, down from a peak of nearly 5,800 cases.
 The situation is "under control," but according to him there can be no talk of easing the situation.
 How quickly the numbers can rise again has been shown in the Netherlands.

-Free testing has been in place in Germany since March 2021, when test centers shot up like mushrooms in cities.
+Free testing has been in place in Germany since March, when centers shot up like mushrooms in cities.
 Operators were paid €11.50 ($13.34) per test by the state.
 The physical tests cost around €5 ($5.80).
 For many this was a good business, but poorly conducted tests and billing fraud caused controversy.

 Johann Nowak went into business much earlier and opened his first testing center with his son at his gallery in central Berlin.
 In the beginning, there was a lot of skepticism, the entrepreneur told DW.
 "Yet another registered company that's just lying around, and after one or two months it's over," is what he says many expected.
 But in that time he has opened around 45 test stations in Berlin and in his home city of Frankfurt.
 He now estimates he has a total of 300 to 400 employees, and he himself has been working over eighteen-hour days for months.